Green Mountain - Bear Peak Trail (Green and Bear It), Gregory Canyon Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

-Green Mountain (8,149') and Bear Peak (8,461') stand tall over Boulder, two distinguished summits in close proximity with commanding views of the eastern plains and Rocky Mountains.
-Boulder's extensive trail network connects the two, with numerous routing options for reaching both in a day.
+Green Mountain (8,144') and Bear Peak (8,461') stand high over Boulder, two distinguished summits in close proximity with commanding views of the eastern plains and Rocky Mountains.
+Boulder's extensive trail network connects the two, with numerous ways to reach both in a day.

 One route begins in Gregory Canyon and joins the Ranger Trail to scale Green Mountain; it continues on the Green-Bear Trail to the Bear Peak West Ridge Trail and up to Bear Peak.

-Sometimes referred to as the 'Green and Bear It' for its vertical profile, this challenging route follows steep terrain, serene forests and high ridges with excellent views en route to the summits.
+Sometimes referred to as the 'Green and Bear It' for its vertical profile, this challenging route follows steep terrain, quiet forests and high ridges with excellent views en route to the summits.
 The following description summits both peaks, and omits re-summiting Green Mountain on the return:

-The Gregory Canyon Trail rises gently to a stream crossing (.55 miles), then climbs steeply on a twisting, rocky path to milder switchbacks in the upper canyon (1.0 miles : 6,650').
-The Gregory Creek corridor supports apple and plum trees that attract bear and other wildlife.
-It's also covered with poison ivy, so remain on the trail at all times.
+The Gregory Canyon Trail rises steadily to a stream crossing (.5 miles : 6,162'), then climbs steeply on a twisting, rocky path to milder switchbacks in the upper canyon (1.0 miles : 6,670').

-The Ranger Trail climbs to the Green-Bear Trail - Green Mt West Ridge Trail split along a narrow ridge below the summit (2.5 miles : 7,860').
+The Ranger Trail crests at the Green-Bear Trail - Green Mt West Ridge Trail split along a narrow ridge below the summit (2.55 miles : 7,860').
 Turn left toward Green Mountain.

-The pointed, wind-swept summit is little more than jagged boulders, however cautious maneuvering leads to safe viewing areas across the plains, Boulder foothills, Indian Peaks and Rocky Mountain National Park.
-Keep an eye on weather, as there's still considerable distance, elevation gain and exposure on the return to Gregory Canyon.
+The pointed, wind-swept summit is little more than a jagged boulder pile, however cautious maneuvering leads to safe viewing areas across the plains, foothills, and Rocky Mountains.
+Keep an eye on weather, as there's still considerable elevation gain and exposure on the return.

 Key GPS Coordinates - DATUM WGS84View Interactive Google Map